jamsocket/jamsocket-nextjs-tutorial/README.md

 }
 ```

+!!! warning "Notice"
     At this point, the typechecker will have some complaints.
 Let's fix those in the next section.

 ## Connecting to our session backend